maid-zone/soundcloak/README.md

 7. *Optional.* Edit config:

-You can change some values in `lib/cfg/init.go` if you want.
-Keep in mind that you need to rebuild the binary each time you want to update the config.
+You can make a `soundcloak.json` file in the folder with the binary if you want, or an environment variable `SOUNDCLOAK_CONFIG` with path to the config.
+Refer to `lib/cfg/init.go` for configuration values and their meaning.

 8. Build binary: